 Cystic Fibrosis Treatment Image Data

-Hyperpolarized 3He MR imaging was evaluated as a clinical outcome measure in a single blind, placebo-controlled, Phase 2 investigational CF trial (www.clinicaltrials.gov identifier: NCT01161537).
-Patients or parents/guardians provided written informed consent and patients younger than 18 years provided assent.
+Hyperpolarized 3He MRI was evaluated as a clinical outcome measure in a single blind, placebo-controlled, Phase 2 investigational CF trial (www.clinicaltrials.gov identifier: NCT01161537).
+Patients or parents/guardians provided written informed consent, and patients younger than 18 years provided assent.
 The study protocol, informed consent, and other necessary documents were approved by an independent ethics committee or institutional review board for each study site before initiation of the study.
 This study was conducted in accordance with Good Clinical Practice (GCP) as described in the International Conference on Harmonization (ICH) Guideline E6, Good Clinical Practice, Consolidated Guidance (April 1996).
 The ICH GCP guideline is consistent with the World Medical Assembly Declaration of Helsinki.

 Patients were aged 12 years and older with CF, with a G551D mutation on at least one allele and a percent predicted FEV1 of at least 40.
 Patients underwent spirometry and hyperpolarized 3He MRI every 2 weeks for 8 weeks (days 0, 14, 28, 42, and 56).
 Drug dosing consisted of a placebo lead-in from days 0 to 14 and treatment from days 14 to 42 (28 days), followed by a placebo washout period from days 42 to 56 (14 days).